jmbannon/ytdl-sub/docs/source/faq/index.rst

   the subscriptions <guides/getting_started/downloading:preview>` to download only the files that you've renamed in the steps above.

+  Setting 'break_on_existing' to false will force a new scrape, but will not re-download files that exist in the archive or on disk.

   Set the appropriate dates, :ref:`including a sufficient margin
   <config_reference/plugins:date_range>`, and subscription name to include only the
   files you've renamed, and re-run.
 For example, if you've renamed all the files from